AirDroid Business pricing: what Android fleet operators actually pay per device

 Frequently asked questions

-How much does AirDroid Business cost?
+How much does AirDroid Business cost per device?

 +